MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 4/readme.md

 n^2 - n

 ## Question 7
-Consider teh algorithm below.
+Consider the algorithm below.
 What is the output if the input is A[0,1,4,-1,2]?

 Algorithm Secret(A[0..n-1])
 // Input: An array A[0..n-1] of real numbers minval = A[0]
-maxcal = A[0]
+maxval = A[0]
 for i = 1 to n-1 do
     if A[i] < minval then
         minval = A[i]